Mixed Ability Teaching for Mastery: Classroom How To

 - Encourage reasoning rather than answer getting

-- Use a rich mixture of practical apparatus, images and representations (like the Singaporean model of concrete-pictorial-abstract)
+- Use a rich mixture of practical apparatus, images and representations using the mastery model of concrete pictorial abstract

 - Consider how much time pupils are given using concrete resources